Bayesian Conversations: Introduction

 \section{Introduction}

 Much attention has been paid to the topic of strategic communication in recent years, in both Computer Science and Economics.
 An example is Bayesian persuasion (\cite{kamenica2011bayesian}, \cite{dughmi2016algorithmic}).
-In the majority of previous papers, the communication is unidirectional: it flows from senders to receivers.
-Here we focus on settings that resemble conversations: two agents talk back and forth, where each message depends not only on their private information but on the transcript of the communication so far.
+In most previous work, the communication is unidirectional: it flows from senders to receivers.
+In this paper we focus on settings that resemble conversations: two agents talk back and forth, where each message depends not only on their private information but on the transcript of the communication so far.
 Such conversations arise in various settings of interest: a customer negotiating a price with a merchant, a worker negotiating their salary with a firm, prosecution and defense attorneys in a courtroom trial, political debates between two candidates, job interviews, etc. All of these settings are characterized by a long interactive conversation whose outcome will determine the payoffs of the parties involved.

-In addition, the widespread use of the Internet has led to an increase in online conversations, many of which take place on third-party platforms where monitoring and verification of information is possible.
-Examples of this include online rental platforms that connect landlords and renters, online marketplaces like Amazon and Etsy, and home-sharing platforms like Airbnb.
-These platforms typically have a verification process for users and listings, as well as systems in place to monitor interactions and reviews.
+We propose the framework of \emph{Bayesian conversations}.
+The notion of interactive communication is not new and has been studied in many contexts, such as Communication Complexity \cite{kushilevitz1997communication,andrew1979some}, Information Complexity \cite{braverman2012interactive} and Secure Multiparty Computation \cite{basu2022geometry} in Computer Science and Cheap Talk \cite{crawford1982strategic,aumann2003long} and Bargaining \cite{mao2022interactive} in Economics.

+While we are inspired and draw tools from those fields, we take a different viewpoint here characterized by the following aspects.
+We consider strategic agents and their incentives while communicating in contrast to communication and information complexity.
+Unlike cheap-talk, we assume that agents commit to a communication protocol, which is the key assumption in Bayesian Persuasion.
+In a sense, our model can be viewed as an interactive form of Bayesian persuasion.\\